mikeasilva/data-scientist-skills/README.md

 ## Approach

 To answer this question we will scrape data scientist job listings on dice.com and extract the skills listed on the postings.
-We also want to see if there is any variation by the location of the jobs so we are scraping results from a selection of metro areas.

 ## Findings